 The Maury Regional Women's Center offers digital mammography - the most advanced breast imaging technology available for early detection of breast cancer.

 A digital mammogram uses a special detector to capture and convert X-ray energy into a digital image.
 The resulting digital images are immediately available to the radiologist for diagnosis.
 The radiologist can view and manipulate the images on high-resolution computer monitors that enhance visualization of the structures within the breast tissue.
 They can also adjust brightness and contrast, and zoom in on specific areas to help detect small calcifications, masses, and other changes that may be signs of early cancer.

 In the event that a lump is discovered and confirmed with a diagnostic mammogram, the next course of action recommended by your physician will most likely be a biopsy.
 A biopsy is a procedure that is conducted to obtain a sample of the tissue in question to determine if it is benign (not cancerous) or malignant (cancerous).
-At Maury Regional Medical Center, surgeons conduct four types of biopsies:
+At Maury Regional Medical Center, surgeons in collaboration with the radiologists conduct three types of biopsies:

 Lymphedema, most commonly associated with breast cancer, occurs when lymph fluid fills excessively in the lymph vessels, which causes swelling (edema) in the limbs and/or trunk.
 This can cause the tissue to become susceptible to infection, injury and fibrosis.
 Trained and certified therapists provide patients with a comprehensive lymphedema management program.

 Maury Regional's Physical Therapy Center provides a comprehensive lymphedema management program through trained, certified therapists.
 Depending on your particular case, therapy may include: manual lymph drainage, multi-layer bandaging, a compression garment, treatment with compression pump and instruction in lifestyle modifications to help control lymphedema.